na-na-hi/renget/archive/gedg-cbuild.md

 In this world if anything is eternal, it is the learning curve of building C projects.
 The problem is that, like any subject, people turn something easy into something hard by skipping fundamental steps.
 This might not be your fault.
 You might ask: "How do I use a library?", and someone answers with "CMake".
 And while CMake is useful, it is NOT what you should be using for libraries the very first time you learn about them.
 It is important to build and link a simple library using the compiler before trying it in CMake.
 That being said, you might have to do a lot of reading, but none of this is actually hard to do.

-We will build your understanding up from the base until you are a C (static) lib master.
-And perhaps at some point, the contents of this tutorial will be expanded further.

 This tutorial assumes you already know how to build and run small programs like "Hello World"  from the command line and that you understand how to read and write code in the C language.
 The reader should definitely have some command line literacy and be able to clone repositories with git.

 I also assume you are using a GNU/Linux distro and the programs listed.
 If not, you will need to find the equivalent programs and follow the equivalent steps in those programs.
 I don't assume you've built a project that used a library, outside of the standard library, which your typical compiler handles for you automatically.